darkcar/web-developer-bootcamp/README.md

 ## RESTful routes

-name        url         verb        desc
+name        url             HTTP verb        desc
 ========================================
-INDEX       /dogs       GET         Display a list of all dog NEW         /dogs/new   GET         Display form to make a new dog CREATE      /dogs       POST        Add new dog to DB SHOW        /dogs/:id   GET         Shows info about one dog
+INDEX       /dogs           GET         Display a list of all dog NEW         /dogs/new       GET         Display form to make a new dog CREATE      /dogs           POST        Add new dog to DB SHOW        /dogs/:id       GET         Shows info about one dog Edit        /dogs/:id/edit  GET         Show edit form for one dog Update      /dogs/:id       PUT         Update a particular dog, then redirect Destroy     /dogs/:id       DELETE      Delete a particular dog, then redirect

+REST - A mapping between HTTP routes and CRUD

+BLOG

+Create
+Read
+Update
+Destroy